 People are responding differently to the Coronavirus crisis.
-Some people who’ve been in touch with us are finding life under lockdown easier to manage, but some are really struggling with the restrictions on daily life and the changes to mental health support and legislation.
+Some people who’ve been in touch with us are finding life with restrictions easier to manage, but some are really struggling to cope with all of the changes to our daily lives, including the changes to mental health support and legislation.

 If you’re struggling, know that it isn’t your fault.
 It’s normal to be feeling the way that you are right now, and it’s important to let a trusted person know if things are becoming unmanageable for you – which might be a family member, friend, neighbour or mental health professional.